SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 This time, when you hit a dynamite, the right picture should appear and allow only the "new game" action \(the \[**New Game**\] button\).

 Was it complicated?
 Did you manage to create the game?
 If you have not succeeded, relax, this is a relatively complex project that includes a great deal of non-studied matter.
 If you want the Web game to pass through your hands, follow the above steps.
-You can ask for specific issues in the **SoftUni discussion forum**: [https://forum.softuni.org](https://forum.softuni.org).
+You can ask for specific issues in the SoftUni official **discussion forum** (http://forum.softuni.org) or in the SoftUni official **Facebook page** (https://fb.com/softuni.org).